IBM/create-and-deploy-memcached-operator-using-go/BEGINNER_TUTORIAL.md

 ![OpenShift](images/openshift-3.png)

 and from your terminal run the command to login to your cluster.

+<b>This is extremely important.</b> By running the login command, we should now be able to run `oc project` to see which project we
+are currently in.
+The project we are in is our namespace as well, which is very important since our operator will only run in the namespace which we deploy it to.
+OpenShift is connecting to our cluster by using the login command, and if you do not do this step properly, you will not be able to deploy your operator.

 If you haven't created a project, create a project by going to projects and clicking `Create Project`.
 From the terminal after you logged in change the project by running following in your terminal.